 How to Visit Petra from Israel

 When in the Holy Land, visiting Petra from Israel is an absolute must!
 After all, if you’re in the region, what better time to discover this ancient wonder?
 The Lost City of Petra is a UNESCO World Heritage Site.
 Meticulously carved into the rose-hued rock by the Nabateans, it will leave you breathless.
 Although it’s possible to venture on your own, tours are available with daily departures.
-And since many include the cost of entrance to the site, tours are both convenient and cost-effective!
-Our guide on how to visit Petra from Israel has everything you need to know to check this incredible site off your bucket list!
+And since many include the cost of entrance to the site, tours are both convenient and cost-effective.
+Our guide on how to visit Petra from Israel has everything you need to know to plan the perfect private tour to Jordan and Petra from Israel!

 Best Way To Visit Petra from Israel – Join a Tour!

-Single and multi-day tours to Petra are available daily from Eilat, Tel Aviv, and Jerusalem!
+Single and multi-day tours to Petra are available daily.
+See how to get there from Tel Aviv, Eilat, or even Jerusalem.

 Tours to Petra from Jerusalem